Ademolashittu0543/Ademolashittu0543/README.md

 💡 **[Streaming-ML-Project](https://github.com/Ademolashittu0543/Streaming-ML-Project)** - This project explores **supervised and unsupervised machine learning techniques** to analyze and predict customer behavior on a streaming service.

+💡 **[Spam Detection System](https://github.com/Ademolashittu0543/Streaming-ML-Project)** -This project implements a spam detection system using various machine learning models to classify emails as spam or not spam.

 > 📌 More projects coming soon!

 ## 🌐 Socials